Eagle Nature Foundation, Ltd.

 On the porch beside the money box is a box with a complete list of the plant descriptions.
 Some of the bird houses and feeders are available on the porch as well, the money for which can be placed in the money box with the plant money.
 Please do not take what you don't pay for as income from these plants and bird houses keeps ENF alive during the summer.

 These plants are available through the courtesy of Roy and Sarah Klehm, from Barrington, IL and come from their Beaver Creek Nursery in Poplar Grove, IL, or Song Sparrow Nursery in Avalon, WI.
 Many of the plants are unique varieties that cannot be found in a regular nursery and have been developed over the years by the Klehm Family.
-There are 8 blooming varieties of phlox, 10 varieties of Hydrangea, 6 varieties of lilac, including the boomerang, 6 varieties of roses, 7 varieties of viburnum, 5 varieties of weigela, 4 varieties of dogwood, 2 varieties of smoke trees, 4 varieties of berbis, plus many other varieties such as hosta, coneflowers.
+There are 12 varieties of hostas, 5 varieties of lilac, including the boomerang, 3 varieties of roses, 5 varieties of viburnum, 4 varieties of weigela, 9 varieties of dogwood, 15 varieties of day lilies, 4 varieties of berbis, plus many other varieties such as coneflowers and boxwoods.

 For more information contact: Terrence N. Ingram, Exec.
 Director, Eagle Nature Foundation, 300 East Hickory St., Apple River, IL 61001 Phone 815-594-2306